Texture

 getPixelBuffer

-Similarly, we can read the color data of these channels:
+Similarly, you can retrieve the color data of these channels:

 const texture = new Texture2D(engine, width, height);